 The cost of books and materials, other than each course syllabus, is not included in the tuition.
 Most books and materials may be purchased at local colleges, retail bookstores, directly from publishers, or on the internet.
-The cost is estimated to average approximately \$150 per course, but discounts are readily available.
+The cost is estimated to average approximately \$150 per course, but many sources offer great discounts.